Who Shot the Sheriff?: Plot

 Robin makes a deal with the Sheriff to catch the assassin, who is after the Sheriff, in exchange for calling off the dogs.
 Robin then visits Marian, and she tells him that she suspects De Fourtnoy for the killings.
-The next day, the Nightwatchman witnesses a castle guard (Joe Lacey) trying to kill the Sheriff.
+The next day, the Nightwatchman witnesses Joe Lacey trying to kill the Sheriff.
 Robin and Much find the Nightwatchman and discover that it's really Marian.
 She tells them that the real assassin is Lacey (who lied to Marian about why he was on duty), and then Marian leads them to him.
-Lacey tells Robin that the Bailiff and the Sheriff allowed his sick wife to die, and that he killed the Bailiff out of revenge, and that he accidentally killed the young boy while trying to kill the Sheriff.
-Robin and Marian threaten to shoot him if he doesn't put the bow down, but Lacey shoots the Sheriff anyway, and Lacey is himself shot in the arm by Robin and Marian at exactly the same time.
+Lacey tells Robin that he wanted revenge on the Bailiff and the Sheriff for allowing his sick wife to die; Lacey had intentionally killed the Bailiff, but killing the young boy was an accident because the arrow had missed the Sheriff.
+Robin tells Lacey not to kill the Sheriff now as the innocent villagers would be held responsible and tortured, but Lacey neglects this so Robin and Marian threaten to shoot him if he doesn't put the bow down, but Lacey anyway shoots who he believes to be the Sheriff, and Lacey is himself shot in the arm by Robin and Marian at exactly the same time.
 It turns out that Lacey killed the Deputy (incidentally the Sheriff's lookalike), and then the real Sheriff has Gisborne kill Lacey.

 Robin immediately realizes that Lacey wasn't behind the later 3 killings, but the Sheriff was, and Robin confronts him in his carriage.
-He threatens to kill the Sheriff if he doesn't own up, but the Sheriff ironically uses this to say that "no one will ever know" that Robin wasn't the killer, and literally kicks Robin right out of the carriage, and Robin then runs into the forest with his gang.
-Gisborne kills De Fourtnoy on the Sheriff's orders, to silence him about what the Sheriff asked him to do, which also benefited Gisborne from having no more competition to being the master-at-arms.
+He threatens to kill the Sheriff, but the Sheriff ironically uses this to say that "no one will ever know" that Robin isn't a killer, and literally kicks Robin right out of the carriage, and Robin then runs into the forest with his gang.
+Gisborne kills De Fourtnoy on the Sheriff's orders, to silence him about what the Sheriff asked him to do, which also benefited Gisborne from having no more competition to being the Master-At-Arms.
 Robin has Little John open up the mill, and Robin regains the trust of the villagers.